Learn how to configure a block of public IP addresses for use with the vRack.

 For example purposes, we'll be using an IP block of 46.105.135.96/28 and eth1 for the secondary network interface, which is dedicated to the vRack.

-.
+Also, the network configuration file we refer to is located in /etc/network/interfaces.
 The equivalent file on your server may be located somewhere else, depending on your operating system.
 The file content may also be different.
 If you encounter any difficulties, please refer to the official documentation for your distribution.

 Add the IP block to the vRack